-If you’re experiencing chronic stress and heavy allostatic load, you’ll want to do everything you can to reduce it.
+If you’re experiencing chronic stress and heavy allostatic load, you’ll want to do everything you can to reduce it, so let's get into how to reduce allostatic load.
 While allostatic load will not always result in the most extreme consequences, the health effects can still be very serious.

 Now that we've discussed the toll an increased allostatic load can take, let’s go over four useful ways to reduce it.

 Your social connections can make an incredible difference in your ability to reduce allostatic load.

 Even though social distancing protocols have made it more difficult to spend time with the people we care about, it can be necessary for reducing stress.
 Try to keep up with text messages and regular video calls in order to stay connected.
 Outdoor visits are also a great option!

 A healthy routine can make a big difference in our ability to deal with stressful situations mentally.

 Physical stress actually ends up helping with the reduction of mental stress.
 That's because exercise helps reduce the body’s stress hormones while also promoting endorphin production.